dimagi/commcare-hq/docker/README.md

 ### Configure your localsettings

 There are two different localsettings configurations, depending on whether HQ is running inside a docker container or on your local machine.
+If you are planning on doing local development, it is recommended to run HQ on your local machine, and use docker only for supporting services

   * Running docker services only (do this if you came here from the CommCare HQ README)
     * If you are using _Docker Toolbox_ (not _Docker for Mac_): change all service host settings (DATABASES HOST, COUCH_SERVER_ROOT, etc.) in your localsettings.py file to point to the IP address of your virtualbox docker VM.